Westminster, California

 Westminster is a city in western Orange County, California, United States.
 Westminster was founded in 1870 by Rev. Lemuel Webber as a Presbyterian temperance colony and was incorporated in 1957.

 Westminster is bordered by the city of Seal Beach on the west, by Garden Grove on the north and east, and by Huntington Beach and Fountain Valley on the south.
 Santa Ana, the county seat of Orange County, is east of Westminster.

 Westminster has one of the largest Vietnamese populations in the US.
 They settled largely in Little Saigon, and the city is known as the "capital" of overseas Vietnamese with 39,799 Vietnamese Americans, or 43.8% of the total population, as of the 2020 United States census.

-In the court case Mendez v.
-Westminster (1947), a Hispanic man sued the Westminster School District for forcing his daughter, Sylvia Mendez, to attend a school for Mexican children.
-They eventually won and thus began the process of desegregation.
-Sylvia Mendez was later awarded the Presidential Medal of Freedom by President Barack Obama on February 15, 2011.
+In the 1947 court case Mendez v.
+Westminster, Sylvia Mendez and her family challenged the segregation of Mexican American students in the Westminster School District.
+The case resulted in a federal ruling that ended school segregation practices in California, marking an important step toward broader desegregation in the United States.

 Westminster won the All-America City Award in 1996.

+In 2026, Westminster went viral for the decision of its City Council (4-1) and mayor to name a street after Charlie Kirk.